Am I the Only One Who Watched Terminator?

 There was a time when Google made loud promises not to build AI for warfare or surveillance.
 Way back in 2018, Google employees revolted over Project Maven, a military project using AI to analyze drone footage.
 Thousands protested, some quit, and Google promised to steer clear of weapons projects.
 That line in the sand is now gone.

 Google just updated its AI Principles page.
 Out went the explicit ban; in came a blog post from DeepMind CEO Demis Hassabis and SVP James Manyika about “responsible” AI partnerships with democracies.
-Critics like
+That is a pretty big rhetorical shift from “we will not build weapons” to “we will work with governments we trust.”

 The Pentagon now has an office dedicated to AI systems for warfare.
 Tech companies are pouring billions into AI infrastructure and eyeing military contracts to monetize it.
 Alphabet alone plans $75 billion in AI investments.